 Seborrheic Keratosis Removal

-Seborrheic keratoses are extremely common harmless surface growths, which appear dark and warty.
-Because these are harmless, they are not covered by insurance.
-The removal of these lesions can be frustrating.
-They can require multiple treatments and can recur.
-They tend to occur in areas of sun damage and friction.
-Since the best method for removal is freezing, the most common side effect is a flat brownish pink mark which can take a long time to fade.
-Occasionally these discolorations may be permanent.
-This can be particularly prominent in darker skin types.
-If the desired effect is to flatten out raised crusty lesions, most people are satisfied.
-It is unrealistic to expect that removal will result in completely normally colored skin with no evidence of any prior lesion.
-Large crusted lesions or lesions in areas of friction also frequently recur.
-These may also be cauterized or cut, but these methods are more painful, so when there is a large number of large lesions, these methods are not optimal.
-If there are lesions that are particularly irritating, or cosmetically bothersome it may be worth removing them.
-In general large scale removal is a process which requires patience and realistic expectations, but is generally discouraged.
+Seborrheic keratosis are common harmless growths that appear dark and wart-like and tend to occur in areas that are sun damaged.
+The best method for removal is freezing which may require multiple treatments.
+The most common side effect is a flat brownish – pink scar which can take a long time to fade and may be more prominent in darker skin tones.
+Occasionally, these discolorations may be permanent.
+Raised lesions or lesions in areas of friction can be cauterized or cut, but these methods tend to be more painful and not optimal for mass amounts of growths.
+If there are lesions that are irritating or cosmetically bothersome it may be worth removing them.
+In general large scale removal is a process which requires patience, but is generally discouraged.